• Update: Select A+FCU services will be unavailable beginning December 15th at 12 Midnight. Read Full Alert

 1. Gift Cards

-In store, fraudsters will scratch activation codes off the back of gift cards, get the card information, and then cover it back up for someone else to purchase.
-Once the card is bought and loaded with money, fraudsters are able to spend the contents of the card remotely.
+In stores, fraudsters will scratch off the activation codes on gift cards, record the information, and reseal the cards for unsuspecting customers to buy.
+Once the card is bought and loaded with funds, they can spend the balance remotely.

 2. Phony Websites

 Links or emails with amazing specials may reroute you to fake websites.
 When opening unknown emails, be wary and look for red flags such as grammatical errors.
-Instead of clicking links, access the website directly from its domain or a search engine.
+Also, instead of clicking links, access the website directly from its domain or a search engine.

 3. Avoid “Too Good To Be True” Offers

-Avoid offers for free items that surface on social media, especially if you’re asked to fill out a survey or join a fan club.
+Be skeptical of offers for free items that pop up on social media or while browsing the internet, especially if they require you to fill out a survey or join a fan club.

-Remember: never share personal information with untrusted sites.
-This information may be used for identity theft.
+Remember, never share personal information with unverified sites because it’ll likely to be used for identity theft.

 4. Package Theft

 People will take items right off your front porch.
-Having eyes on your porch is now easier than ever with different home security options.
-Receive notifications when there’s movement at your front door with real-time video and audio features.
+Fortunately, it’s easier than ever to keep an eye on your deliveries with modern home security options.
+You can receive instant notifications when there’s movement at your front door, complete with live video and audio.

 Other ways to avoid theft is to require a signature upon delivery or have the package held at the nearest pickup location.